a-yannarouse/iOS101-Lab5/README.md

 By the end of this lab you will be able to...

-1. Fetch a an array of data objects from an API
+1. Fetch an array of data objects from an API
 1. Display a list of objects in a table view
 1. Load and display remote images given a URL